I'm not noticing a smell, is there something wrong with my omega-3?

 - Pulmonary excretion (getting rid of the smell-causing compounds by breathing them out; similar in mechanism to onion breath but typically fading much quicker!)

-This explains why some individuals might notice a temporary odour (even when the oil itself does not taste or smell fishy) from their scalp, skin or breath.
+This explains why some individuals might notice a temporary odour (even when the oil itself does not taste or smell of anything) from their scalp, skin or breath.

 Odours are not due to: